ndlopez/web_player/README.md

 To install copy the above dir to:<br>
    $ $HOME/.local/share/gnome-shell/extensions/

 Default update time is 3 minutes.
-To modify, please edit *extension.js* and find line 30:replace *237* by another interval in seconds.
+To modify, please edit *extension.js* and find the const variable *upTime* and replace *238* by another interval in seconds.

 ## Windows version (Support for thirdRock only)
 Programming language: C#